Hi, I’m Dr Judith, and I’m one of the Principal Dentists here at Elevate Dental in Melbourne.

-I’ve heard the same story quite a lot from other patients, so I thought that I’d share with you the different causes of dry mouth.
+I’ve heard the same story quite a lot from other dry mouth patients, so I thought that I’d share with you the different causes of dry mouth.

-It’s normal to occasionally have a dry mouth if you’re dehydrated or you’re feeling nervous, but having a persistently dry mouth can be a sign of an underlying problem.
+It’s normal to occasionally have a dry mouth if you’re dehydrated or you’re feeling nervous, but having a persistently dry mouth and limited saliva flow can be a sign of an underlying problem.

 So what can cause a dry mouth?
 A dry mouth can occur when the saliva glands in your mouth don’t produce enough saliva.
-This is often the result of dehydration, which means you don’t have enough fluid in your body to produce the saliva that you need, and it’s also common for your mouth to feel dry when you’re feeling anxious or nervous.
+Dry mouth is often the result of dehydration, which means you don’t have enough fluid in your body to produce the saliva that you need, and it’s also common to have a dry mouth when you’re feeling anxious or nervous.